Annual Reporting of Academic Programmes

 - to provide an annual assessment of the quality and overall viability of the programme under review, including the demand for the programme and for individual concentrations or specializations, and also student intake quality, progress and outcomes;

-- to provide a framework for reporting on the achievement of programme intended learning outcomes (PILOs), within the context of HKBU’s outcomes-based teaching and learning (OBTL) approach; and
+- to provide a framework for reporting on the achievement of programme intended learning outcomes (PILOs)

 - to encourage the development, implementation, and monitoring of specific improvement actions in response to the above two points.

-As an annual process, Programme Directors will prepare the QA Reports online via the Key Performance Indicator Management System (KPIMS) based on the Key Performance Indicator (KPI) data provided and with reference to the QA Report Rubrics (Ug, TPg and RPg), for the endorsement of the respective Faculty/School/AVA Board.
+As an annual process, Programme Directors will prepare the QA Reports online via the Key Performance Indicator Management System (KPIMS) based on the Key Performance Indicator (KPI) data provided and with reference to the QA Report Rubrics (Rubrics for Ug and TPg) for the endorsement of the respective Faculty Board.

-The QA Report (Ug, TPg and RPg) includes the following sections:
+The QA Report includes (templates for Ug and TPg) the following sections:

 - a summary of improvement actions made in response to last year’s report;